pliesveld/flashnote-backend/README.md

 $ mvn exec:java -Dstart-class="com.pliesveld.populator.PopulateFlashnoteContainerApplication" -Dspring.config.location=classpath:/dev-datasource.properties,classpath:/override/dev-datasource-override.properties -Dspring.profiles.active=auth,local

-## Removing the auth Spring profile will disable Spring Security.
+Removing the auth Spring profile will disable Spring Security.

+Setup a test email server
+$ git clone https://github.com/Nilhcem/FakeSMTP && cd FakeSMTP
+$ mvn clean compile package
+$ java -jar target/fakeSMTP-2.1-SNAPSHOT.jar -p 2525 -s

 The two main user resources are QuestionBanks and Decks.
 A QuestionBank contains a set of questions.
 A Deck contains a set of question-answer pairs.
 A question may be shared with multiple QuestionBank, or Deck entities.
 Both of which are associated with a category.
 The following examples have an existing category with id = 6.

 The following examples use the crud.py utility.
 It is a simple wrappper around the requests module.

 $ python3 crud.py categories